kannans89/RustRepo/08_Strings/08_Strings.md

  println!("company is : {} location :{}",company,location);
 }
 ```

-output will remain the same as static keyword is optional in declaring string literals
+The output of the above program will be -

 `company is : TutorialsPoint location :Hyderabad`

 ## String Object

+The String object type is provided in Standard Library.
+Unlike string literal, the string object type is not a part of the core language.
+//need clarity
-The String object type is provided in Standard Library , not part of core language.It is programmed as a public structure as shown `pub struct String`.Unlike string literal **String** uses ownership concept of Rust language.
-String is a growable collection ,  it is mutable and UTF-8 encoded type.
+It is programmed as a public structure as shown `pub struct String`.Unlike string literal **String** uses ownership concept of Rust language.

-Note that every string value can be known when we write our code: for example, what if we want to take user input and store it?
-For these situations, Rust has a to use **String**  object type.
+String is a growable collection.It is mutable and UTF-8 encoded type.

+The **String**  object type can be used to represent string values that are provided at runtime.

  String object is allocated in the heap .

+ //is this reqd
  When you want to grow your string dynamically like a vector we need to use String object.

 ### Syntax

- To create a String you use any of the following syntax
+ To create a String object you use any of the following syntax
  1. String::new()
    This creates an empty string
  2. String::from()
-    This creates a string with some default value passed as parameter to from() method.
+    This creates a string with some default value passed as parameter to the from() method.

+The following example illustrates the use of a String object.

 ```rust
 fn main(){